Costa Rica Spanish Immersion Program Overview

-The service component of this program involves directly working with the local communities, so not only are you giving back, but you’ll be putting your Spanish skills to use in real-world situations as well!
+The service component of this program involves working with the local communities, so not only are you giving back, but you’ll be putting your Spanish skills to use in real-world situations as well!
 In Turrialba, our community service will consist of working with local schools.
 We will play games with the children and teach them some English (in return they will help teach you some more Spanish!) and also perform some light maintenance work.
-In Puerto Viejo, we will be working directly with the rangers at the Cahuita National Park to keep the park and beaches beautiful.
+In Puerto Viejo, we will work with the rangers at the Cahuita National Park to keep the park and beaches beautiful.

-Of course, with all of our hard work learning Spanish and performing community service, we will need some time to relax and experience the best Costa Rica has to offer!
-We will snorkel in crystal clear waters, zipline over the jungle canopy, go whitewater rafting, ride horses, spot monkeys, sloths and tropical birds in protected rainforests, and much more!
+Of course, with all of our hard work learning Spanish and performing community service, we will need some time to relax and experience the best that Costa Rica has to offer!
+We will snorkel in crystal clear waters, zipline over the jungle canopy, go whitewater rafting, ride horses, spot monkeys, sloths, and tropical birds in protected rainforests, and much more!
 So what are you waiting for?
 Discover the real meaning of Pura Vida with us this summer!

 During this program, you will…